This course will take into account the release of version 2.0 of the ERICA Tool.

 The course trainers have been involved in the development of approaches for the protection at the national and international level since 2000.
 Initially funded by the EC EURATOM programme, UKCEH was one of the organisations who developed the ERICA Integrated Approach and the ERICA Tool (which enable the implementation of the approach).
 With a few other organisations, UKCEH and the University of Stirling now maintain the ERICA Tool and important accompanying databases on the transfer of radionuclides to wildlife and the effects of radiation on wildlife.

 This area of radiation protection has evolved relatively rapidly since 2000.
-We have been providing up to date training worldwide to regulators, industry and other users of radioactivity who need to conduct or review assessments since.
-Initially developed under funding from NERC, UKCEH continues to lead the development of this training course.
-Over 230 regulators, industry or SME representatives and researchers have already benefitted from this training.
-The course covers all aspects of radiological environmental assessment mixing lectures with practical exercises.
-Whilst the course focusses on the ERICA Tool other models are also considered.
+For a number of years, we have been providing up to date training worldwide to regulators, industry and other users of radioactivity who need to conduct or review assessments.
+Initially developed under funding from NERC, UKCEH continue to lead the development of this training course.
+Over 300 regulators, industry or SME representatives and researchers have already benefitted from this training.
+The course covers all aspects of radiological environmental assessment mixing teaching sessions with practical exercises.

 To help attendees we have prepared some background information.
 This will give you a basic overview of each topic and also provide key references for further reading: